 We may have to share your personal data with the parties set out below for the purposes set out above

-We may need to pass the information we collect to other companies who act on our behalf, as our Managing Agents for BID project development or delivery, for administrative purposes.
+We may need to pass the information we collect to other companies who act on the BID’s behalf, as our Managing Agents or our Executive Director, for BID project development or delivery, for administrative purposes.